2021: Emerging AI trends in the telecom industry

 Emerging trends in the telecom industry

 AI applications are revolutionizing the way telecoms operate, optimize and provide service to their customers

 Today’s communications service providers (CSPs) face increasing customer demands for higher quality services and better customer experiences (CX).
 Telecoms are addressing these opportunities by leveraging the vast amounts of data collected over the years from their massive customer base.
 This data is culled from devices, networks, mobile applications, geolocations, detailed customer profiles, services usage and billing data.
-Telecoms are harnessing the power of AI to process and analyze these huge volumes of Big Data in order to extract actionable insights to provide better customer experiences, improve operations, and increase revenue through new products and services.
+Telecoms are harnessing the power of AI to process and analyze these huge volumes of Big Data.
+They’re then able to extract actionable insights to provide better customer experiences, improve operations, and increase revenue through new products and services.

-Let’s take a look at some of the telecom industry trends that are being driven by the expansion into AI: Network optimization, preventive maintenance, Virtual Assistants, and robotic process automation (RPA).
+Let’s take a look at some of the telecom industry AI trends that are being driven by the expansion into Artificial Intelligence: Network optimization, preventive maintenance, Virtual Assistants, and robotic process automation (RPA).

 AI is essential for helping CSPs build self-optimizing networks (SONs), where operators have the ability to automatically optimize network quality based on traffic information by region and time zone.
-AI applications trending in the telecommunications industry use advanced algorithms to look for patterns within the data, enabling telecoms to both detect and predict network anomalies, and allowing operators to proactively fix problems before customers are negatively impacted.
+AI applications trending in the telecommunications industry use advanced algorithms to look for patterns within the data, enabling telecoms to both detect and predict network anomalies.
+Operators are able to proactively fix problems before customers are negatively impacted.

 In the short-term, network automation and intelligence will enable better root cause analysis and prediction of issues.
 Long term, these technologies will underpin more strategic goals, such as creating new customer experiences and dealing efficiently with business demands.